m2osw/eventdispatcher/eventdispatcher/reporter/README.md

     listen(uri: <uri>)

+A `listen()` must appear before the first `wait()` call.

-## Done
+## Exit

-Indicate that the reporter does not expect to receive any more messages from the client.
-If it does receive anything from the client after this instruction, the test fails.

-    done(timeout: <double>)
+Exit the reporter.
+The `exit()` command can be used in three different
+modes:

+* Success

+  In this case, use the `exit()` command with no parameters:

+      exit()

+  It will simply return without error and consider that the reporter script was successful.

+* Failure

+  If you detect a failure (i.e. received the wrong message), then you can immediately stop the script using this failure mode.
+In this case, you pass an error message to the command:

+      exit(error_message: "<the error description>")

+  This makes the process exit immediately.

+* Timeout

+  Whenever you use the `run()` command, you may then end the transmission and clearly not expect any additional messages from the other end.
+To make sure that works as expected, you can wait a second or two before exiting.
+If while waiting a message is received from the other end, then it is viewed as an error and the script fails.

+      exit(timeout: "2s")

-This `timeout` parameter is the same as the one on the `wait()` instruction.
+  The `timeout` parameter accepts a duration as defined in the advgetopt duration validator.
+It is used the same way as in the `wait()` instruction.
-It uses exactly the same polling mechanism with that timeout.
-The `done()` expects the timeout to happen, however.
-If it does not happen, we detected an error.

-## Error

-Immediately exit the reporter with the specified error message.

-    error(message: <message>)
+  **Note:** A `listen()` must have occurred in order for this feature to
+            be used.

+Note that the `error_message` and `timeout` parameters are mutually exclusive.
+If both are specified, you get a script error.

 ## Verify Message